Parotitis

 The Parotid Glands: Anatomy and Function

 The human mouth contains three pairs of major salivary glands: the parotid glands, the submandibular glands, and the sublingual glands.
-Hundreds of smaller minor salivary glands line the inner surfaces of the cheeks, lips, and throat.
-Together, these glands produce between 0.5 and 1.5 liters of saliva every day.
+Hundreds of smaller minor salivary glands also line the inner surfaces of the cheeks, lips, and throat.
+Together, these glands produce between 0.5 and 1.5 liters of saliva every day — a remarkable amount of fluid that you barely notice as it does its work.

-Because the parotid ducts open directly into the oral cavity, bacteria from the mouth can travel up into the gland when saliva flow decreases — a critical vulnerability that drives one of the most common forms of parotitis.
+Because the parotid ducts open directly into the mouth, bacteria from the oral cavity can occasionally travel up into the gland when saliva flow drops.
+Saliva is the body’s natural defense against this kind of upward migration, and when it slows for any reason, the parotid gland becomes more vulnerable.
+That is the mechanism behind one of the most common forms of parotitis.

 What Is Parotitis?

-Parotitis affects people of all ages, but certain populations face elevated risk.
-In children between the ages of 5 and 9, viral infections — particularly mumps — historically drove the majority of cases, though widespread vaccination has dramatically reduced mumps incidence in vaccinated populations.
-Older adults, hospitalized patients, and people with compromised immune systems or reduced saliva production face higher risk of bacterial parotitis.
+Parotitis affects people of all ages, but certain groups are more susceptible.
+In children between 5 and 9, viral infections — particularly mumps — historically drove most cases, though widespread vaccination has dramatically reduced mumps incidence in vaccinated populations.
+Older adults, hospitalized patients, and people with reduced saliva production face higher risk of bacterial parotitis.
+Clinicians group parotitis in a few overlapping ways: acute or chronic (based on how quickly symptoms develop and how long they last), suppurative or non-suppurative (whether pus forms), and infectious or non-infectious (the underlying cause).
+These categories help guide treatment.

 Causes of Parotitis